-Why is it important for institutions to have presence in China or SE Asia?
+Why is it important for institutions to have a presence in China?

 China is an enormous market where a great number of students chose to apply and study abroad.
 Institutions need to have presence in China to benefit from this market and maintain institutional reputation as well as provide accurate admission requirements to answer market demands.
 Having a presence in China will also allow institutions to adapt to market needs and keep current on market trends.